langdoc/elan-gt-api/README.md

     - A lot is happening i.e. in `src/main/java/mpi/eudico/webserviceclient/weblicht/TCFtoTranscription.java`
 - I'm not sure what is happening with tokenization in the file that ELAN sends.
 - The language tag in ELAN's tier configuration is apparently somehow transferred to the web service -- but how can we access and utilize this metadata for automatic pointing to the respective analyzer in Giellatekno?
+- Application could be running somewhere on an actual server
+- How can this be registrated in WebLicht so that it appears in menu automatically?

 ## Authors

 - Niko Partanen
+- Michael Rießler

 ## Images